burlistic/Pixyll/_posts/2016-06-16-emicro-scooter-commuter-review.md

 ## Tips

 The sweet spot for the scooter is short journeys over smooth surfaces.
 I ride my scooter 3km to the station, then fold it away to board the train.
-The scooter really came into it's own when I can a simular journey after alighting at my destination.
-It was a great mode of transport as a consultant, as I could visit different client sides with ease or make it back to HQ for meetings or speciali interest group (guilds).
+The scooter really came into it's own when I have a journey after alighting at my destination.
+It was a great mode of transport as a consultant, as I could visit different client sides with ease or make it back to HQ for meetings or speciali interest groups.

-Rough road can be a little hard to stomach at first due to the limited absorbtion from the tyres.
-After a while you get used to rougher surfaces, perhaps as you bit up strength in your legs.
-By rough ground I mean anything you wouldn;t fancy skateboarding over (in your younger years).
+Rough roads can be a little hard to stomach at first due to the limited absorbtion from the tyres.
+After a while you get used to rougher surfaces, as you bit up strength in your legs.

-Do not try to carry coffee on your scooter using your sons or daughters micro drink holder..
-It will go everywhere.

-Check the power settings.
-I thought I had it on max power but adjusting it again recently has given it a major power boost.

 ## Safety

 So far I haven't come off the scooter (I have touched the wooden table beside me just in case...).
-I use my bright USB bike lights for visability, one on the handle bars the other on my bag on the rear.
-I trailed a helment but it was inconveint when carring around the scooter on the train.
+I use my bright USB bike lights for visability.
+I would recommend wearing a helmet for longer journeys on busy roads.

 ## Feedback from others?

 I was naturally a bit self concious at first.
 Folding away the scooter akwardly on the train I felt like a bit of a scooter geek.
-But after a week I realised no-one really cares and I got use to folding it away on the move with a bit more grace.
+But after a week I realised no-one really cares and I got use to folding it away on the move.

 Most people I come across at geninuly interested in my new mode of transport and it is a great conversation starter.
 Plus I do not really mind standing out from the crowd!